drmargarido/d-tracker/README.md

 The dependencies in the dependencies list are bundled within the repository and will also be compiled.

-My development environment is in Archlinux and Debian so I cross-compile the application by using the x86_64-w64-mingw32-gcc compiler.
+My development environment is in Archlinux and Debian so I cross-compile the application.
+To compile the windows version you will need to have installed the `mingw-w64` package.
+Then run:

-To build the application run:
 ```sh
 make release_windows
 ```